tmbritton/fems/README.md

 - [Mozilla Developer Network (MDN)](https://developer.mozilla.org): authoritative source for info
 - [CSS Tricks](https://css-tricks.com/): very helpful articles on specific techniques
+- [Can I Use...](http://caniuse.com/): See what browsers support the HTML/CSS/Javascript you want to use
 - [W3Schools Hider](https://chrome.google.com/webstore/detail/w3schools-hider/igiahejkpbnbnekdaefddmdceocmjpll?hl=en-US): Chrome extension to hide w3schools.com from search results.
 Seriously, when you're Googling for answers click on the links to MDN instead.